 Choosing high protein, low refined carbohydrate foods is a good idea, not only for those with diabetes, obesity or metabolic syndrome, but for everyone in general.

 A low carbohydrate diet will help keep blood sugar stable, thus helping you to keep excess weight off.
 And, we’re talking specifically about that dangerous belly fat that wreaks havoc with your health and can promote disease.

-The good news is, low carb eating also burns fat faster than high carb, especially if those carbs are bad quality the likes of refined grains and free sugars.
+The good news is, low carb eating also burns fat faster than high carb eating.
+This is especially so if those carbs are bad quality, the likes of refined grains and free sugars.